Dichlorophen

+Dichlorophen is an organochlorine compound with the formula CH2(C6H3(OH)Cl)2.
+In terms of molecular structure, it consists of two 4-chlorophenol groups linked by a methylene.

-Dichlorophen is an anticestodal agent, fungicide, germicide, and antimicrobial agent.
+It is anticestodal agent, fungicide, germicide, and antimicrobial agent.
 It is used in combination with toluene for the removal of parasites such as ascarids, hookworms, and tapeworms from dogs and cats.
 In 2025, dichlorophen was reported to function as a tubulin binding mitotic inhibitor.

 Safety and regulation

 The (oral, mouse) is 3300 mg/kg.